News

 • Durability: High tensile strength and durability due to mechanical entanglement.

-• Versatility: Suitable for various applications by varying fiber types, web formation methods, and finishing processes.
+• Versatility: Suitable for various applications because of varying fiber types, web formation methods, and finishing processes.

 • Thickness and Loft: Capable of producing thick, lofty fabrics that provide cushioning and insulation.